 An early type of key easing pliers, similar to an illustration in Seiver’s “Il Pianoforte…” 1868.
 Box-joint design.

 Combination parallel pliers and hammer head extractor, made in Germany.
-It was the first plier-type hammer extractor on the market, but I’ve never seen this tool in the catalogs.
+It was an early plier-type hammer extractor on the market, but this tool was not often offered in the catalogs.
 For uprights, but also works on grands.
 Parallel as far as piano pliers are concerned, means that the jaws are parallel at the width of a typical piano action part, such as a damper head or action flange.
 Inventor Franklin Hoover also authored two other patents in this website: the screw holder on the Miscellaneous page, and the voicing pliers on the Voicing Tools page.

 Lyon and Healy, 1926.
 I’ve been around the piano business long enough to see various ideas come and go.
 This looks like one of them.
-It’s because the notion of bending maple shanks cold makes me uncomfortable; I’m accustomed to using heat and steam.
+It’s because the notion of bending maple shanks cold makes me uncomfortable; using heat and steam to bend wood is more standard practice.
 Brown’s combination pliers are a substantial and well made nickel plated tool, however.

 Hale advertisement for their combination pliers in the Piano Technician’s Journal in 1986.
 Clearly, the writers of this ad were not very aware of their end readers, who would have been a mix of older technicians who entered the field shortly after WWII, and the first wave of baby boomers, born between 1946 and 1953.
 Many boomers entered the piano technology field between 1970 and 1975, and, as a group, were intent on raising the general standard of piano work within the profession.
 By 1986, many of these folks had become established, and were gaining entry into the closely held institutions, venues, and private work indicative of a burgeoning dominance within the piano technology field.
 Pulling off a “piano caper” would not have appealed, generally, to this emerging group of boomers, but was more in line with the orientation of some of the older technicians, certainly not all of them however.

-Wire bending pliers, both Erlandsen-made.
-Bottom one is H.S.
-Co, this model was available in three different bending sweeps.
+H.S. model was available in three different bending sweeps.
 Apparently, the choice was important to piano workers at the time; to my knowledge, no current piano supply company offers several sweeps within one set of pliers.
-Stock number 24 B1 was the least sharp bend in the 1903 catalog.
+Stock number 84 B1 was the least sharp bend in the 1903 catalog.

 A group of standard production pliers, all made in upstate, Western tier, New York, which have been skillfully modified for specialized piano work applications, most likely in the 1930s: